Hugh Walpole: Cambridge, Liverpool and teaching

 With Benson's help, Walpole had come to terms with the loss of his faith.
 Somerset Walpole, himself the son of an Anglican priest, hoped that his eldest son would follow him into the ministry.
 Walpole was too concerned for his father's feelings to tell him he was no longer a believer, and on graduation from Cambridge in 1906 he took a post as a lay missioner at the Mersey Mission to Seamen in Liverpool.
 He described that as one of the "greatest failures of my life...
 The Mission to Seamen was, and is, a splendid institution... but it needs men of a certain type to carry it through and I was not of that type."
 The head of the mission reprimanded him for lack of commitment to his work, and Walpole resigned after six months.

-Literary forebears: Horace Walpole and Richard Harris Barham.
+Literary forebears: Horace Walpole and Richard Barham.

 From April to July 1907 Walpole was in Germany, tutoring the children of the popular author Elizabeth von Arnim.
 (Note: The Arnims lived at Nassenheide, a village then in the east of Germany, now, known as Rzędziny, in Poland.)
 In 1908 he taught French at Epsom College.
 His brief experience of teaching is reflected in his third novel, Mr Perrin and Mr Traill.
-As well as the clerical forebears, Walpole had notable authors in his family tree: on his father's side, the novelist and letter writer Horace Walpole, and on his mother's Richard Harris Barham, author of The Ingoldsby Legends.
+As well as the clerical forebears, Walpole had notable authors in his family tree: on his father's side, the novelist and letter writer Horace Walpole, and on his mother's Richard Barham, author of The Ingoldsby Legends.
 It was as an author that Walpole felt impelled to make his career.
 He moved to London and found work as a book reviewer for The Standard, writing fiction in his spare time.
 He had by this time recognised unreservedly that he was homosexual.
 His encounters were necessarily discreet, as such activities were illegal in Britain, and remained so throughout his lifetime.
 (Note: The principal law against homosexual acts was the Criminal Law Amendment Act 1885, in which Section 11 made any kind of sexual activity between men illegal for the first time.
 It was not repealed until the passage of the Sexual Offences Act 1967.)
 He was constantly searching for "the perfect friend"; an early candidate was the stage designer Percy Anderson, to whom he was intimately attached for some time from 1910 onwards.
 (Note: Not all those who Walpole hoped might be "the perfect friend" were gay.
 On at least two occasions later in his life he developed strong attachments to married men who, though evidently not sharing Walpole's sexual orientation, were happy to enjoy his friendship.)